onc-healthit/lantern-back-end/README.md

 docker-compose up
 ```

-This will start endpoint querier, Prometheus, Postgres, Prometheus Postgres storage adapter, Grafana, and Rabbitmq; will setup the networking between the related services; and will expose ports.
+This will start endpoint querier, Prometheus, Postgres, Prometheus Postgres storage adapter, Grafana, and Rabbitmq; will setup the networking between the related services; and will publish ports.

 To run all of the dockerized services for a production environment, run